clumsyCoder00/OBD-II-ESPHome-ESP32-Configuration/README.md

  I've been wanting to pull data from my car parked in the garage for some time, and after recently purchasing another car, I found the motivation to put some effort into the process.
 I've found some projects using the Torque app, but I wanted a solution that allowed for direct communication from the OBD Bluetooth module through an ESP32 to homeassistant.
+This example is based around a 2023 Hyundai IONIQ 5 SEL.
+All of the PID values and data parsing are unique to this vehicle.
+They are included as an example of how data is to be collected and parsed.

 My repo for my complete config yaml is over here: